 Our payment: Compass Charter Schools only pays for services when an approved purchase order (PO) has been generated and only for the dollar amount stated on the purchase order.
-(For example, if a scholar has taken classes in September and October, but the purchase order only states October, then the school will NOT be responsible for paying for those September activities.)
+(For example, if a scholar has taken classes in September and October, but the purchase order only states October, then the school will NOT be responsible for paying for those September activities).

-Core curriculum: Verify with your ST that you have your core curriculum (ELA, math, science, social studies, or any other course being taken for A-G credit) in place.
+Core curriculum: Verify with your ST that you have your core curriculum (ELA, math, science, social studies, or any other course being taken for A-G credit) in place from our board approved curriculum list.
 Orders for extracurricular activities and materials will not be placed if core curriculum is not sufficient for the scholar's needs.